 The Guidelines and Question Form are available below:

-Community Sessions take place immediately following the Board meeting in the James Administration Building, room 301.
+Community Sessions take place immediately following the Board of Governors Meeting.

 Questions and responses from previous Community Sessions can be viewed here.